DragonSenses/Curiosity/JavaScript2/Regular expressions/03-regex-unicode/regex-unicode.md

 # Summary | Unicode: flag "u" and class \p{...}

-Flag `pattern:u` enables the support of Unicode in regular expressions.
+Flag `u` enables the support of Unicode in regular expressions.

 That means two things: